FabianHertel/ship_routing/README.md

 To test the contraction hierarchies algorithm completely I run it on a subgraph, containing only the black sea, which showed good results.
 If the graph of the black sea is present, it can be run by specifying _black sea_ after the cli command as the graph name (e.g. ´cargo run -p ship-routing test black_sea´ or ´cargo run -p ship-routing ch black_sea´).

 #### Query
-The query is just a reuse of the bidirectional Dijkstra on the upwarded directed graph out of the preprocessing.
-The only difference is, that now it should be payed attention, that this graph has arcs instead of bidirectional edges.
+There are two queries implemented.
+One is just a bidirectional Dijkstra and the other one is a bidirectional A* routing.
-To get a higher query performance a bidirectional A* could be implemented.
+The A* routing offers the better results, due to well working distance heuristic.

 ## Run and compile
 ### Fast Execution